 A shopper visits your store.
 Falls in love with a jacket.
 Hits “add to cart.”
 Sees the size they want is sold out.
 Closes the tab.
-Gone forever.

 Quick answer: